12 mind-blowing places for nature in Denmark

 11. The troll forests

-The twisted trees of Denmark’s troll forests are up to 200 years old and look as though they are bewitched.
-This enchanting and a bit eerie landscape were planted as an attempt to reduce the sand flow in the area, but it didn’t work.
-Now, these strange woods can be found in Thy national park (Thagaards Plantage), Rold forest (the Troll forest) and Tisvilde.
+This enchanting and a bit eerie landscape was planted as an attempt to reduce the sand flow in the area, but it didn’t work.

 12. Lille Vildmose

-Lille Vildmose (Small Wild Bog) is the largest nature preserve in Denmark and Northern Europe’s largest raised bog.
 You’ll find some of the most untouched nature in Denmark here, while you look for wild animals, from moose to deer and various birds.

 Pin it!